Semiparametric Bernstein-von Mises theorems for reversible diffusions: Main results

 The optimal asymptotic variance in semiparametric estimation theory is connected to the information or local asymptotic normality (LAN) norm induced by the statistical model (e.g.~Chapter 25 of \cite{vdvaart1998}).
-In the present reversible diffusion setting, the LAN inner product is $\langle B,\bar{B} \rangle_L := \langle \nabla B, \nabla \bar{B} \rangle_{\mu_0}$ (see Lemma \ref{lem:LAN}), giving corresponding functional expansion
+In the present reversible diffusion setting, the LAN inner product is $\langle B,\bar{B} \rangle_L := \langle \nabla B, \nabla \bar{B} \rangle_{\mu_0}$ (see Lemma \ref{lem:LAN} in the Supplement \cite{supp}), giving a corresponding functional expansion

 Define the second order elliptic partial differential operator $A_{\mu}: H^2(\T^d) \to L^2(\T^d)$ given by